 More than 30 million Americans are living with diabetes or prediabetes.
 If you’re one of them, you can count on expert diabetes management services from the providers at Raleigh Associated Medical Specialists.
-If you live in or around Raleigh, North Carolina and need medical treatment to control your diabetes, call or schedule an appointment online today.
+If you live in or around Raleigh, North Carolina and need medical treatment to control your diabetes, call our office today.

 Diabetes is a condition where your body either doesn’t produce sufficient amounts of insulin or doesn’t use insulin correctly, which results in elevated glucose– or blood sugar– levels.
 Insulin is a hormone produced by your pancreas that helps your body convert glucose into energy.

 There are different types of diabetes: Type 1, Type 2, and gestational.

 Type 2 diabetes is the most prevalent form of the disease.
 Also known as insulin resistance, Type 2 diabetes develops when your body doesn’t use insulin properly, which forces it to produce more insulin.
 Type 2 diabetes is usually diagnosed in adults, although it is becoming more common in children.